Root Canal (Endodontics)

 Endodontics is the dental specialty that deals with the nerves of the teeth.
 Root canals are probably the most notorious procedure in dentistry and the most common procedure relating to endodontics.
 When a tooth becomes infected it is usually related to the nerves in the root of the tooth.
 The infected nerves need to be removed.
 If left untreated an infection can turn into an abscess, which is a much more serious problem that includes bone loss in the jaw.

-Dr. Reese and Dr. Crawford utilize the latest nickel-titanium rotary instruments that enable him to perform root canals in a single visit.
+Dr. Reese and Dr. Crawford utilize the latest nickel-titanium rotary instruments that enable them to perform root canals in a single visit.